anthonymakela/anthonymakela.github.io/_posts/2023-12-29-pontryagin-euler-chern.md

 [^1]: A closed $p$-form is said to be <b>integral</b> if it results in an integer when integrated over any compact oriented submanifold of $M$ with dimension $p$.

 [^2]: A quick explanation for the floor function here.
 Note that for each even integer $2k \le n$ we get a Pontryagin class $p_k(E) = \left[f_{2k}\left(\frac{i}{2\pi}\Omega\right)\right]$.
 If $n$ is even, then $2\lfloor n/2\rfloor = n$ and if $n$ is odd, then $2\lfloor n/2\rfloor = n-1$.
 In other words $2\lfloor n/2\rfloor$ is the smallest even integer less than or equal to $n$ and hence $p_{\lfloor n/2\rfloor}(E) = \left[f_{2\lfloor n/2\rfloor}\left(\frac{i}{2\pi}\Omega\right)\right]$ is the last term of our sum.
 It is also worth mentioning that a bunch of the summands here could potentially be zero depending on the dimension of $M$.
 To get the last potentially non-zero class one should consider $\min\\{\lfloor n/2\rfloor, \dim M\\}$.

+[^3]: Positively oriented meaning that at each point $p$ in $M$ it agrees with the orientation on $E$.

+[^4]: The proof for this follows from a more general result proven in Milnor & Stasheff's book "Characteristic Classes".